Joshhortt/ding-dong/README.md

 # DING DONG

-_A simple form version of 'fizz buzz' where users can enter a number and replaces _multiples of 3 with 'ding,' 5 with 'dong,' and 15 with 'ding-dong'_.<br/>
+_A simple form version of 'fizz buzz' where users can enter a number and replaces_<br/>
+_multiples of 3 with 'ding,' 5 with 'dong,' and 15 with 'ding-dong'_.<br/>
 _version: 07/12/2017_

 _By **Josh Hortt**_

 ## Goal
-_Create a web application that takes a number from a user and returns a range of numbers_ _from 1 to the chosen number with the following exceptions:_.
+_Create a web application that takes a number from a user and returns a range of numbers_.<br/>
+_from 1 to the chosen number with the following exceptions_:<br/>
-_Numbers divisible by 3 are replaced with "ding"_.
+_Numbers divisible by 3 are replaced with "ding"_.<br/>
-_Numbers divisible by 5 are replaced with "dong"_.
+_Numbers divisible by 5 are replaced with "dong"_.<br/>
 _Numbers divisible by 15 are replaced with "ding-dong"_.

 ## Description

-_The user inputs a number, and the site produces a list of numbers from one to the user number_.
+_The user inputs a number, and the site produces a list of numbers from one to the user number_.<br/>
 _All multiples of 3 are replaced with 'ding,' multiples of 5 with 'dong,' and multiples of 15 with 'ding-dong'_.

 ## Specifications Outline